Timo Vuorensola

 Timo Vuorensola ([ˈtimo ˈʋuo̯renˌsolɑ]; born 29 November 1979) is a Finnish film director, singer and actor.
 He has directed Star Wreck movies Star Wreck V: Lost Contact, and Star Wreck: In the Pirkinning, created by Samuli Torssonen.
 Vuorensola plays Lieutenant Dwarf in the films.
-He also directed the film Iron Sky and its sequel, The Coming Race.
+He also directed the film Iron Sky and its sequel, Iron Sky: The Coming Race.
 He is also the lead vocalist and co-founder of dark industrial band Älymystö.
-He has also yet to fulfil his indiegogo backers for the sequel to iron sky 2: the coming race.

-Jeepers Creepers: Reborn, a reboot of the cult film series, is the first American film directed by Vuorensola.
+The 2022 film Jeepers Creepers: Reborn, a reboot of the cult film series, is the first American film directed by Vuorensola.

+Vuorensola has unsuccessfully sought funding for other film projects.
+In 2012, it was reported that he was shopping a proposed film to be called I Killed Adolf Hitler, and another to be called Jeremiah Harm.
+In 2023, it was reported that he was shopping a proposed film to be called Killtown.